CanonicalLtd/maas-docs/en/nodes-scripts.md

-Title: Hardware Testing Script Metadata
+Title: Commissioning and Hardware Testing Scripts
 table_of_contents: True

+# Commissioning Scripts

+MAAS supports adding custom commissioning scripts which can be used to configure hardware, update system firmware, or perform other tasks during commissioning.
+By default all commissioning scripts are run except those which use the `for_hardware` feature.
+You can select which commissioning scripts are run from the [web UI][maas-scripts] or the [command line][maas-scripts-cli].

-# Hardware Testing Script Metadata
+# Hardware Testing Scripts

-Hardware testing scripts are used to evaluate system hardware, and you can run your own from both the [web UI][maas-scripts] and from the [command line][maas-scripts-cli].
+Hardware testing scripts are used to evaluate system hardware and report its status.
+By default any test script tagged `commissioning` will be run during commissioning or testing.
+You can select which testing scripts are run from the [web UI][maas-scripts] or the [command line][maas-scripts-cli].

-This page explains the various metadata fields used within these scripts, along with how parameters are passed to scripts and how any results are returned.

 ## Metadata fields

 Metadata fields tell MAAS when the script should be used, how it should be run, and what information a script is gathering.
 A script can have the following fields:

-- `name`: Corresponds to the script's filename.
+- `name`: The name of the script.
 - `title`: Human-friendly descriptive version of name, used within the web UI.
 - `description`: Brief outline of what the script does.
 - `tags`: List of tags associated with the script.